nimuh/esm-fast/README.md

 kernels** benchmarked and validated against the PyTorch implementation.
-The end goal is to train it on protein sequences in the style of [ESM-2](https://www.science.org/doi/10.1126/science.ade2574) (masked language modeling over an amino-acid alphabet) — but the first milestone is a correct, well-tested transformer core.
+The end goal is to train it on protein sequences in the style of [ESM-2](https://www.science.org/doi/10.1126/science.ade2574) (masked language modeling over an amino-acid alphabet).

 ## Project status

-Milestone 1 (current): from-scratch transformer + Triton kernels, each checked for numerical parity against PyTorch's official implementation.
+Milestone 1 (current): Triton kernels, each checked for numerical parity against PyTorch's official implementation.

 - ✅ `gelu`, scaled dot-product attention (`esm_fast.functional`)